 This owner's manual is not a manual on good seamanship.
 The operator is always responsible to ensure that he/she has the right skills to operate a boat.
 Therefore, this manual does not substitute a course (or similar extensive experience) in boating and seamanship.
-Always take proper training if you lack such, or in any way feel unsecure on boat handling and seamanship.
+Always take proper training if you lack such, or in any way feel insecure on boat handling and seamanship.
 Operating a boat can often be more demanding than driving for instance a car.

-Always make sure that the boat and safety equipment is in a good and safe condition.

-- Always maintain a unobstructed view of the area around the boat in order to detect dangers such as other boats or floating objects in your course, shallow waters or challenging water and weather conditions - Always adjust the speed and trim to the prevailing conditions.
+- Always make sure that the boat and safety equipment is in a good and safe condition. - Always maintain an unobstructed view of the area around the boat to detect the dangers such as other boats or floating objects in your course, shallow waters or challenging water and weather conditions - The view forward may be obstructed when the boat is passing the planing speed, as the bow raise.
+This may also happen in certain load and trim conditions.
+Be extra careful. - Always adjust the speed and trim to the prevailing conditions.
 Be particularly careful when driving at high speeds and waves.
-For instance, a low bow in high waves or in a tailwind may cause the bow to plunge into waves and fill the boat with water, or may cause sharp and sudden direction changes. - Sharp turns, a too low bow or sideways waves at high speeds may be very dangerous due to the risk of fast changes of directions causing passengers and the operator to shift and loose grip, potentially be hurt and/or lose control of the boat.
+For instance, a low bow in high waves or a tailwind may cause the bow to plunge into waves and fill the boat with water or may cause sharp and sudden direction changes. - Sharp turns, a too low bow or sideways waves at high speeds may be very dangerous due to the risk of fast changes of directions causing passengers and the operator to shift and loose grip, potentially be hurt or lose control of the boat.